syeung14/speaking/travel/Boston USA. The Most European City in the US. Sights, People and Food.md

+city's economy centered on education finance medicine and high technology boston has a thriving jobs market
+`top-notch universities` and access to venture capital make it a global player in innovation and entrepreneurship amazon microsoft and google and other big names have offices here
+`general electric` `fidelity investments`
-city's economy centered on education finance medicine and high technology boston has a thriving jobs market top-notch universities and access to venture capital make it a global player in innovation and entrepreneurship amazon microsoft and google and other big names have offices here general electric fidelity investments liberty mutual gillette new balance puma and reebok all have headquarters here did you know that dunkin donuts was founded in boston in 1950 well technically 20 minutes away from boston in quincy massachusetts city is a major seaport along the east coast and the oldest continually operated industrial and fishing port in the western hemisphere boston is a world leader in higher education with more than 50 colleges and universities including harvard and mit harvard is a private ivy league research university located across the charles river in cambridge there are thirty
+`liberty mutual` gillette new balance puma and reebok all have headquarters here did you know that dunkin donuts was founded in boston in 1950 well technically 20 minutes away from boston in quincy massachusetts city is a major seaport along the east coast and the oldest continually operated industrial and fishing port in the western hemisphere boston is a world leader in higher education with more than 50 colleges and universities including harvard and MIT harvard is a private ivy league research university located across the charles river in cambridge there are thirty